zigzagktz/Titanic_analysis/README.md

 # Titanic_analysis
-Evething is been explained in rmd file report in the folders above.
+All the findings are in the pdf file above.